-Sickness benefit: The benefit is 50% of the insured's average daily earnings in the last 12 months (66.6% from the 31st day if the insured has three or more dependent children), up to €130.
-The benefit is paid after a three-day waiting period for up to 360 days; may be extended for three or four years for chronic or recurring illness.
+Sickness benefit: 50% of the insured's average daily earnings in the last 12 months (66.6% from the 31st day if the insured has three or more dependent children), up to \in 134 is paid.
+The benefit is paid after a three-day waiting period for up to 360 days; may be extended for three or four years for a chronic or recurring illness.